GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 list of asynchronous functions, where the program state should be suspended and later resumed.

-All that's left is to provide supporting runtime code that will actually do that—suspend and resume our code.
-Again, in the C / C++ case this would be included by Emscripten, but now we need custom JavaScript glue code that would handle arbitrary WebAssembly files.
+All that's left is to provide supporting runtime code that will actually do that—suspend and resume WebAssembly code.
+Again, in the C / C++ case this would be included by Emscripten, but now you need custom JavaScript glue code that would handle arbitrary WebAssembly files.
 We've created a library just for that.